SuxinL/Notes/phylosophy/learning/main.md

 ### The initial Test

-1. set goals in the form of questions of the main structure.
+1. set goals in the form of questions about the main structure.
 2. test current knowledge by answering these questions.
 3. plan what to learn based what questions we can not answer with confidence.